takuya-o/OpenAI-Gitlab-PR-Review/README.md

 # AI Code Reviewer

 AI Code Reviewer is a Python script that leverages OpenAI's GPT-3.5-turbo to automatically review code changes in GitLab repositories.
-It listens for merge request and push events, fetches the associated code changes, and provides feedback on the changes in a Markdown format.
+It listens for push events, fetches the associated code changes, and provides feedback on the changes in a Markdown format.

 ## Features